Everloom-129/Everloom-129/README.md

 - ⚡ Fun fact: Beyond my love for technology, I also have a passion for coffee and art.
 Sipping a cup of coffee while exploring new ideas is one of my favorite ways to relax.
 - ☕ New club: In ZJU, I set up a new club named "PhiloCoffee" in ZJUI.
 Feel free to share issue if you have any idea! https://PhiloCoffee.github.io

-- Now, I am applying for the Master of Science in American univeristies.
-Continuing my research and coursework, I want to concentrate on the possiblity of AI agent in Autonomous Driving.
+- Now, I am applying for the graduate schools in United States.
+Continuing my research and coursework, I want to concentrate on the possiblity of **AI agent** in **Autonomous Driving**.
 <div align="center">
     <img  src="https://github-readme-streak-stats.herokuapp.com/?user=Everloom-129" />
 </div>